-We say commit to a vision, because once you start taking actions like looking for venues and vendors, it will be be in coordination to your vision.
+We say commit to a vision because once you start planning and taking actions like looking for venues and vendors, it will coordinate your vision.

 Vision can be a style.
 You don’t have to commit and be final with the decor and the details, but you certainly have to commit to a vision and style.

-Moving forward with a clear and committed vision, (meaning if you are looking for white and airy, you won’t be checking out black and red elements) will make you more efficient and will move forward your wedding planning smoother.
+Moving forward with a clear and committed vision (meaning if you are looking for white and airy, you won’t be checking out black and red elements) will make you more efficient and move your wedding planning smoother.

 Career / Job Commitments

 Do you and your precious other work full hours and live busy lives?
-If yes, you might need to sit down, take a break, sip coffee and take some time off to solely dedicate to your wedding.
+If yes, you might need to sit down, take a break, sip coffee and take some time off to dedicate to your wedding solely.

 Break down the tasks and schedule them to work around your career and job commitments.